-Henderson Aaron was my third great-grandfather who lived in Stewart County, Tennessee.
-His parents are unknown.
-The most likely candidates are Rachel and John Aaron.
+I have researched people with the surname Aaron who lived in Stewart County, Tennessee during my quest to find the parents of my third-great-grandfather, Henderson Aaron.
+The most likely candidates for his parents are Rachel and John Aaron.
 I do not know where John was from or his parentage.

 AARON Records in Stewart County, Tennessee

 1804 – 1840: Stewart County, TN Name Index to Tax List.